 Zooming Out A Thousand Times

 Oprah agrees as well, which is why she teamed up with the renowned neuroscientist and child trauma expert, Bruce Perry, MD, PhD, to write the book, What Happened to You?
-Their goal was to make a profound shift from asking “What’s wrong with you?” to asking, “What happened to you?”
+Their goal was to make the profound shift from asking “What’s wrong with you?” to asking, “What happened to you?”
 They share the belief that once people understand how they were adversely affected by their conditioning and the traumatic events in their lives, they can begin to heal and reclaim their fundamental good nature.

-Essentially, a “Letter from Love” starts by jotting down the question, “Dear Love—What would you have me know today?” and then allowing the answer to surface on the page.
-This source of unconditional love can be viewed as whatever feels most true to us: a communion with God, a spirit guide, our wisest inner self, or the life-force energy of nature.
+Essentially, a “Letter from Love” starts by jotting down the question, Dear Love—What would you have me know today?” and then allowing the answer to surface on the page.
+This source of unconditional love you are calling forth should be whatever feels most true to you: God, a spirit guide, your wisest inner self, or the life-force energy of nature.

 The theme that spontaneously arose for Glennon was forgiveness—a concept that she has always struggled with.
 In her letter, Glennon’s inner wisdom explains that the reason she’s always felt confused about forgiveness is because forgiveness is very different from her preconceived notions of it.
 Her inner voice said that forgiveness is not about deciding if someone was right or wrong, giving the gift of absolution, or letting go of anger.
-“Forgiveness is about distance.
+Rather, it explained, “Forgiveness is about distance.
 It’s about perspective.
 It’s about zooming out.”

 When Glennon finally turned the page to view the photo that revealed the answer, she discovered the exact same image, but now zoomed out “a thousand times.”
 What she’d been staring at for so long was actually a micro-focus on the tiny scales of a dragonfly’s wing.
 From the wider perspective of the second photo, she could see the entire dragonfly as it sat on a large leaf growing on a huge tree that was part of a vast forest.

-Glennon’s inner voice explained, “It’s been 40 years, and you still remember both images like they were the most important pictures you’d ever seen.
+Glennon’s wise inner voice explained, “It’s been 40 years, and you still remember both images like they were the most important pictures you’d ever seen.
 Here’s why: For today, so I could use them to help you understand forgiveness.”

 Looking closely at one moment in her life from decades before, Glennon saw herself with her father when she was thirteen.
 He was yelling and she was afraid.
 Then the moment zoomed out so that the same scene was part of an entire timeline.